unify-js/vue-webpack-tool/README.md

 # @unify-js/vue-webpack-tool

-A super fast build tool based webpack for vue project.
+A webpack-based build tool for vue project which is faster than vue-cli-service.

 ## Usage